Thinkright20/Profile-Badges/README.md

 # 🎨 Tier Colors & Labels

-Every tier has either a x2, x3, or x4 label with it that also includes a color.
+Every tier has either an x2, x3, or x4 label with it that also includes color.
 Here is the information about each one below:

 | Tier | Label | Sample | Hex | Visual |
 | --- | --- | --- | --- | --- |